The Stanley Parable

 Unused Narration

-There is an unused narration that's meant to play in the Playtest Ending after dropping into the hole.
-However, these lines (with the exception of the third) and their soundscripts are called PlaytestFinale_1_00 and PlaytestFinale_2_00 respectively, whereas the actual map is looking for PlaytestFinale_1 and PlaytestFinale_2.
+An unused narration is meant to play in the Playtest Ending after dropping into the hole.
+However, these lines (except the third) and their soundscripts are called PlaytestFinale_1_00 and PlaytestFinale_2_00 respectively, whereas the actual map is looking for PlaytestFinale_1 and PlaytestFinale_2.
 Because these quotes are played from ambient_generic entities and the third quote has no inputs or outputs to ensure it too plays, it goes completely unused.

-In turn, this unused dialog from the Museum Ending hints at it originally being more similar to the mod.
+In turn, this unused dialog from the Museum Ending hints at its original similarity to the mod.
 The standalone game instead has Stanley fall into the machine.

 Truncated Narration

-Although they are technically used, these voice lines get cut off by the game due to specific events.
+Although they are technically used, the game cuts these voice lines off due to specific events.

 Confusion Ending